- Pro Shop & Studio

 There are also various matches against other clubs details of how to join a squad for these matches can be found here.

 In addition to qualifying England Golf Medal and Stableford competitions, ladies take part in a number of fun competitions and qualifiers for national golf competitions.
-Details of the upcoming ladies’ competitions can be found by clicking competition_help .
+These can be found by clicking " Competitions " and then " upcoming".

 Various matches are played against other clubs to cater for different handicap levels with members representing the club in the Pearson Trophy matches, Surrey knockout competitions and the Working Ladies’ League.